coracle-social/coracle/ROADMAP.md

 - [ ] Add imgproxy https://github.com/imgproxy/imgproxy
   - Protects metadata, saves bandwidth, fixes void.cat?
 - [ ] Put search icon in header or hover button, open in modal
-- [ ] Centralize relays
-  - This is ok, relays are the source of decentralization
-  - clients can help with discoverability
-  - Add agent to dufflepud database that scrapes relays and reviews
-  - Serve relays from dufflepud
-  - Or maybe set up a special purpose relay for relay recs?

 # Core